 Some fly-by-night operations may just take your money, close down, and run so buyer beware!
 Only make deposits and play at reputable casinos that have been in business for at least 5 years, are licensed and regulated by a responsible government, and have good reviews.

-By the way, all of the online casino affiliate links on our site (left side of the page) have been thoroughly reviewed in terms of payout and software game fairness and therefore receive our endorsement.
+By the way, all of the online casino banners on our site have been thoroughly reviewed in terms of payout and software game fairness and therefore receive our endorsement.
 If you experience problems with any of our sponsored casinos, please let us know and we will make a decision as to whether they will be pulled.

 2. Playing with fixed software to rig the game